rammewerk/router/README.md

 The router starts trimming the path from the end and tries matching again.
 It first attempts to find a match for `/product/item`, then `/product`, and finally `/` if previous attempts were unsuccessful.

+This is why an empty route `/` is always required to be added before the router starts finding the path.

 #### Parameter Capturing